tauraamui/kvs/README.md

 but most of the time this is done by "pickling/encoding" the structure using some language native facility to store the structure, and so you lose the ability to extract individual field entries if you want to.

+Also, it's fast compared to similar libraries and in some cases SQLite: https://github.com/tauraamui/kvs-bench

 ## How?

 When a structure is "saved", each struct field and it's value become a new entry.
 The library uses this key structure internally